Rethinking Clustering for Robustness: Experiments

 \textbf{Adaptive Attacks}.
-While going against the current paradigm in network robustness literature, it has been argued that PGD attacks are insufficient to demonstrate network robustness.
-Recent work shows that many defenses can be broken with carefully-crafted attacks \cite{obfus}, dubbed adaptive attacks, tailored to break the underlying defense \cite{adaptive_attacks}.
-Therefore, we construct an example of a potential powerful attack tailored to our trained networks.
-Namely, we construct adversaries that maximize the $\mathcal{L}^{\text{Magnet}}_{\text{Clustering}}$ loss as opposed to the cross entropy loss in PGD.
+While going against the current paradigm in the network robustness literature, it has been argued that common attacks may be insufficient to demonstrate network robustness.
+Specifically, recent work shows that many defenses can be broken with carefully-crafted attacks \cite{obfus}, now dubbed \textit{adaptive attacks}, tailored to break the underlying defense \cite{adaptive_attacks}.
+Following this principle, we construct a potential powerful attack tailored to our trained networks.
+Namely, we construct adversaries that maximize the $\mathcal{L}^{\text{Magnet}}_{\text{Clustering}}$ loss, as opposed to the standard Cross Entropy loss in the PGD formulation.
 Similar to previous experiments, the attacks are performed with 10 random restarts for 100 iterations and $\epsilon = \nicefrac{8}{255}$.
 Note that this attack precisely targets the objective, with which our models are trained, thus, the attack is expected to be stronger.
 Indeed, running this adaptive attack lowers the robustness accuracy from $74.04\%$ to $66.52\%$ on CIFAR10, and from $84.75\%$ to $78.79\%$ on SVHN.
-Despite this drop, our ClusTR+QTRADES approach still outperforms the state-of-the-art by a substantial margin.
-It is essential to note here that this drop in robustness is considered to be rather marginal, as other defenses, when subjected to such tailored attacks, have their robustness drop close to 0, or lower than baseline robust models \cite{adaptive_attacks, obfus}.
+Despite this drop, our ClusTR+QTRADES approach still outperforms other methods by substantial margins.
+It is essential to note here that this drop in robustness is considered to be rather marginal, as other defenses, when subjected to such tailored attacks, have their robustness drop close to 0, or at least to lower-than-baseline robust models \cite{adaptive_attacks, obfus}.

-\textbf{Training Time.} We report the training time of the previous methods in Table \ref{tb:runing_time}.
-We note that ClusTR+QTRADES outperforms Free AT and TRADES both in terms of robustness and training time.
-The speedup is owed to two factors.
-First, the warm start initialization boosts the convergence of ClusTR compared to Magnet Loss.
-Second, QTRADES delivered its promises in being very efficient ($10 \times$ faster than TRADES).
-We leave the training time comparison on SVHN to the \textbf{Appendix}.

 It is worthwhile to mention that our choice of QTRADES, out of the many adversarial training schemes with which ClusTR can be equipped, is motivated by \textit{(i)} the theoretical support behind TRADES \cite{trades} and \textit{(ii)} QTRADES' low computational cost.
-We also emphasize here that robustness could possibly be improved further by incorporating another adversarial training technique with ClusTR instead of QTRADES.
-We leave the search for this optimal choice for future work.
+We also emphasize here that PGD robustness could possibly be improved further by incorporating another adversarial training technique with ClusTR instead of QTRADES.
+We leave the search for this optimal choice to future work.